-The threads on the screws that secure the casters to the fork and the axles are treated with Vibra-TITE® VC-3, a locking and sealing coating, to reduce the possibility they will become loose.
-You should be able to remove and reinstall these screws and axles approximately four times without reapplying the coating.
-If you repeatedly remove and reinstall these screws or axles, TiLite requires that you reapply Vibra-TITE® VC-3 after every fourth adjustment.
+The threads on the axles are treated with Vibra-TITE® VC-3, a locking and sealing coating, to reduce the possibility they will become loose.
+You should be able to remove and reinstall these axles approximately four times without reapplying the coating.
+If you repeatedly remove and reinstall these axles, TiLite requires that you reapply Vibra-TITE® VC-3 after every fourth adjustment.
 If you ignore this Warning, you may fall, tip over or lose control of the wheelchair and seriously injure yourself or others or damage the wheelchair.

-Figure 11-3 Single-Sided Fork
+Figure 11-3 Slipstream Single-Sided Fork